-Developing large-scale mechanized proofs and human-readable formal specifications will become an exciting research field on its own, with many open issues.
-Existing automated theorem provers and Satisfiability Modulo Theories solvers [5] work only on firstorder logic, but this limited functionality is in conflict with the rich metalogic (often making heavy use of quantifiers) required for modular verification of low-level software.
+Developing large-scale mechanized proofs and human-readable formal specifications will be an exciting research field on its own, with many open issues.
+Existing automated theorem provers and Satisfiability Modulo Theories solvers6 work on only first-order logic, but this limited functionality conflicts with the rich metalogic (often making heavy use of quantifiers) required for modular verification of lowlevel software.
 Proof tactics in existing proof assistants (such as Coq) must be written in a different "untyped" language, making it painful to develop large-scale proofs.